What is coaching and how does it differ from therapy?

-With coaching, the teen is in charge and she determines the agenda of the sessions.
+With coaching, the teen is in charge and he or she determines the agenda of the sessions.
 The sessions focus on actions that can be taken, problem-solving, and the future, rather than past events.
-We focus on new patterns of behavior that will help the teen to achieve the result she desires.
+We focus on new patterns of behavior that will help the teen to achieve the desired result.
 The coach asks meaningful questions that lead the client to find the answer to their issues themselves, providing a deep sense of empowerment and capability for the teen.
-The coach listens patiently and carefully, allowing the teen a safe and confidential space to voice her thoughts, opinions, and concerns.
-The coach uses her own life experiences along with proven strategies and tools that lead the teen to higher self-confidence, stronger friendships based on mutual respect, less anxiety and stress, and a deep sense of knowing their core values.
+The coach listens patiently and carefully, allowing the teen a safe and confidential space to voice thoughts, opinions, and concerns.
+The coach uses their own life experiences along with proven strategies and tools that lead the teen to higher self-confidence, stronger friendships based on mutual respect, less anxiety and stress, and a deep sense of knowing their core values.

 Coaching topics may include:

 - Identity and core values: Who am I and what is important to me?

 - Peer pressure surrounding substance use and sexual activity

 - Friendships: how to navigate the drama and changing landscapes as you grow